How to Use Crep Protect Spray: The Dos and Don’ts

 Crep Protect Spray

-But we know that our products are as only as good as the person using them and if they are misused, this can affect the quality of their cleaning performance.
+But we know that our products are only as good as the person using them, and if they are misused, this can affect the quality of their cleaning performance.

 To prevent any disappointment during your sneaker cleans, we want to offer a helping hand by sharing some of the DOS and DON’TS when using our Crep Protect Spray.